Staging environment

 AWS GitLab runner configurations split split split

-launch templates split shared shared
+launch templates split split shared

-GitLab runner machines split shared shared
+GitLab runner machines split split shared

 VPC subnets shared shared shared